Elizabeth Teal (Former ASPCA Animal Behavior Counselor) and Sara Kent

 - Set up a feeding station with food and water bowls.
 Locate it away from the litter box.
 For more cat feeding and nutrition tips, visit our Pet Nutrition section.

 - Look at your house with a curious cat’s eye view for its climbing and exploring potential.
-When your cat is acclimated to your home, you may be surprised to find him on top of the upper kitchen cabinets, so make sure there’s nothing on display there or on other high shelves that can be damaged or knocked off.
+When your cat is acclimated to your home, you may be surprised to find them on top of the upper kitchen cabinets, so make sure there’s nothing on display there or on other high shelves that can be damaged or knocked off.

 - Look for holes or registers that leave ductwork accessible and cover them up.
 A kitten can easily slither into one of these.
 You won’t want firemen in the house, jackhammering the concrete floor to extract your cat.